thumbliner/thumbliner/pep-talk.md

 ---

 ### On Mindset
+- [ ] “If we don’t win, it’s my fault.”
 - [ ] “You have to learn to play football with courage.”
 - [ ] “Losing hurts.
 If it doesn't hurt, you're in the wrong profession.”